muhammadhussain1911/AI-Blog-Website/README.md

 ### 🤖 AI Integration
 The platform uses Google Gemini AI to:
-- Generate blog content based on prompts
+- Generate blog content based on Title and subtitle
-- Suggest improvements to existing content
-- Create SEO-optimized titles and descriptions

 ---